Helperbird/website/src/pages/help/what-is-helperbird-unlimited.md

   OpenDyslexic

 youtubeId: PfILiWebkuc
-cardTitle: What is Helperbird Unlimited?
+cardTitle: What is Helperbird Pro Unlimited?
 featureDescription:
-  What is Helperbird Unlimited?, discover what features are included in the paid version of Helperbird.
+  What is Helperbird Pro Unlimited?, discover what features are included in the paid version of Helperbird.
 date: 2016-01-08
 tags: guideFeatures
 url: help/what-is-helperbird-unlimited/
 ---

-## What is Helperbird Unlimited?
+## What is Helperbird Pro Unlimited?

-Helperbird Unlimited is a paid version of Helperbird.
+Helperbird Pro Unlimited is a paid version of Helperbird.
 It is a complete, all-in-one, but this plan is built for schools, districts and businesses.

 Discover the differences here.

-## Helperbird Unlimited for Schools & Businesses
+## Helperbird Pro Unlimited

 It includes all the features of Helperbird Pro but most importantly, it includes: unlmited users.
 Meaning everyone on the domain can use the Helperbird Pro features for the price of $1,200 a year or